 First, you need to add a new synchronization source.
-Overall, there are the following possible types of synchronization sources: LDAP server, CSV file, Azure AD, and Custom script, but in this topic, we will discuss only the first three types.
+Overall, there are the following possible types of synchronization sources: LDAP server, Azure AD, CSV file, MyQ Central server, and Custom script, but in this topic, we will discuss only the first three types.
+The synchronization from the Central server is used on the Central/Site server architecture installations of MyQ and is explained in the MyQ Central Server Installation Guide.
 The synchronization from a custom script is used only in very specific cases; for information about this option, please contact your MyQ Support.

 As soon as you add the synchronization source, MyQ opens its properties panel where you can set it up.
 Although they differ in their sources, all synchronizations have one thing in common; their goal is to adequately synchronize the user data in the source with the users' data in MyQ.

 An important part of the synchronization setup is pairing user attributes in the synchronization source with their counterparts in MyQ.
 This can be done by setting the corresponding properties in the Properties section of the Users tab of the LDAP synchronization settings tab or by defining the corresponding fields in the CSV file.